useTransition

 }

-You can update a parent component’s state from the useTransition call, too.
-For example, this TabButton component wraps its onClick logic in a Transition:
+For example, this TabButton component wraps its onClick logic in an action prop:

-export default function TabButton({ children, isActive, onClick }) {
+export default function TabButton({ action, children, isActive }) {

 const [isPending, startTransition] = useTransition();